 The evolution of server technology has also contributed to greater energy efficiency in data centers.
 The shift from traditional spinning hard disk drives (HDDs) to solid-state drives (SSDs) is a notable development.
 SSDs are not only faster but also consume less power, generate less heat, and take up less space.
 This transition supports higher data processing speeds and energy savings, allowing for the consolidation of hardware and a reduction in overall data center power requirements.

-Two of the most effective strategies for reducing energy consumption in data centers are virtualization and server consolidation.
+Two other effective strategies for reducing energy consumption in data centers are virtualization and server consolidation.
 Virtualization allows multiple server environments to operate on a single physical server, significantly reducing the physical server count and, consequently, the overall data center power requirements for power and cooling.
 Similarly, server consolidation involves combining workloads onto fewer but more efficient servers, maximizing utilization while minimizing energy waste.

 Furthermore, advanced power management tools can automate energy-saving practices, such as shutting down idle servers during periods of low demand and dynamically managing power distribution across the data center floor.
 This level of detailed control and automation not only cuts down on energy costs but also extends the lifespan of the hardware by reducing overheating risks, ensuring data center uninterruptible power, and operational strains.